A Boundaryless Organization – Basic & Highly Complex

 This is not to say that management positions no longer exist.
 In fact, perhaps it’s best to say that under this concept, the management role has a kind of metamorphosis into a true leader-type function.
 That is to say that a manager inspires, motivates, mentors, guides, etc. No longer is the manager forced to simply “manage.”
 James Taggart references Warren Bennis when he suggests that in a “Boundaryless Organization,” the manager serves as a catalyst to his or her people.
 Less reliance is placed on managing things (i.e., doing things right), and more is placed on leading people (i.e., doing the right thing) (Taggart, 2012).

 Based on my research, Welch was able to implement this idea into GE by doing the one thing that most people would normally frown upon.
 That, of course, being “getting rid of anything that was getting in the way of being informal” (McCarthy & DeAngelis, 1995).
-This undoubtedly had an unbelievable effect on the workers as far as their attitudes and perceptions.
+This undoubtedly had an unbelievable effect on the workers regarding their attitudes and perceptions.
 Those who would have normally been stuck in the old ways of doing business probably had a choice to make; some obviously chose wrong.
 Those who remained probably felt a sense of loyalty when the smoke cleared, especially if the reasons were made clear as to why they were not dismissed.

 However, I can only imagine that the approach of firing 10,000 people today might fall under immense scrutiny.
 I can see this method being resisted greatly when we consider the idea of Labor Unions regarding already established businesses.
 That being said, my research has come up with very little when it comes to boundaryless organizations and how they pit themselves against labor unions.
 I can only imagine this has something to do with the idea that unions are losing their appeal in many ways these days.
 Perhaps unions may not be an issue for boundaryless organizations because more and more employees know that union-negotiated benefits will be lost each time they change jobs.
 I can imagine a job or position change occurring quite often in a boundaryless organization.
 Perhaps it is due to the boundaryless organization that the labor unions are losing their foothold.
 It’s hard to say.

 Still, I believe that many different organizations can learn from this concept.
 It begins with understanding that everyone in the organization is a part of a team.
 Of course, the goals will vary depending on the organization, but everyone in that specific organization ultimately has the same goal.
 Being the case, it would be wise to hear ideas from every level, especially when it comes to processes or product creation.
 Usually, the workers (who have their hands in it) are the ones with the working perspective.
 I can imagine that the hardest part would be committing to the model, as many people are driven by stature or title.
 Furthermore, when considering a management or executive level, many of these people put in quite a bit of time and sweat getting to their position.
-So I can also imagine that these people would resist the “level playing field” approach as it would more than likely be perceived as kicking the legs out from under their position.
+So I can also imagine that these people would resist the “level playing field” approach as it would likely be perceived as kicking the legs out from under their position.

 I believe aspects of this model are already used in many modern places of business and organization.
 There are policies where workers or participants can present an idea or concern to management.
 Management, of course, has the same privilege as their supervisors and so on, all the way to the top.
 Pretending for a second that a worker feels as though their ideas or concerns are not being addressed by their direct supervisor, they can often bypass their chain of command in a sort of appeal process to get the ear of someone higher.
 When ideas are being formulated, it is encouraged (not required) that a team includes management.
 Finally, if an idea is used, that worker or team is usually recognized and rewarded for their contributions.
 For the most part, I believe this to be a successful practice.
 The loyalty aspect of the organization is considerably higher than others that I have seen or researched.